 Temper The Chutney (Tadka)

-For the tempering, heat 1 tablespoon vegetable oil in a small skillet over medium-high heat.
-You can also use ghee, sesame oil, or coconut oil for the tempering.
+Heat 1 tablespoon oil in a small skillet over medium-high heat.

 Once the oil is hot, add ½ teaspoon brown mustard seeds and ½ teaspoon cumin seeds and let them crackle for 4-5 seconds.